-Strategy Inc ranks below the peer group median, with a split structural profile: strong valuation, but very weak growth and profitability.
+Strategy Inc ranks below the peer group median, with a split structural profile: strong valuation, but weak growth and profitability.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
 Price action is lagging the structural profile — current market behavior is not yet confirming the structural position.

 Peer-relative scores, weakest to strongest